Geology of the southern North Sea: Kimmerian phase

 The break up of Pangea occurs during the Kimmerian tectonic phase for most of the Mesozoic, until the early-mid Cretaceous, this marks the start of creating the present position of our continents today.
 During the Jurassic, rifting activity reaches its maximum and North America starts to move apart from Eurasia following that event in the Cretaceous the southern part of North America starts to open up the Atlantic Ocean with the separation of South America and Africa.
 At the end of the Mesozoic the North Sea reached its final position where it lies in present day.
 Throughout the Cretaceous rifting eventually slowed down and came to a halt which later created the North Sea failed rift system because the regional stresses had shifted on to North America.
 The Jurassic is probably the most important geological time for hydrocarbon exploration in the North Sea.
 Many accumulations are in Jurassic reservoir, the Kimmeridge clay is considered the most important source rock and structures formed during rifting form excellent traps.
 In the first place rifting was responsible for the deposition of organic rich source rock due to anoxic conditions in the deep isolated rift basins.
 Possibly the most important phase to create structures and traps for the natural resources we try to collect today.

 Alpine phase

-This phase is currently active today and started in the Cretaceous.In the late Cretaceous and in the Tertiary inversion phases in the Southern North Sea region occurred due to the Alpine orogeny and its compressional stresses.
+This phase is currently active and started in the Cretaceous.In the late Cretaceous and in the Tertiary inversion phases in the Southern North Sea region occurred due to the Alpine orogeny and its compressional stresses.
 Since there had been inversion the Zechstein salt played a huge role by acting as a buffer between two structural regimes.
 Although the phase reactivated pre-existing faults it allowed the salt tectonics to remain active during the Tertiary as the sediments were deposited, and later became penetrated by the salt diapirs.
 The Alpine phase did add more structural confusion to the geologic history, but it also help create more traps with the Zechstein salt.